ginstrom/paladin-novel/manuscript/chapter-15.md

 He gestured toward the siege engine and the wagons behind it.
 "Brought more than just myself, too.
 Three wagonloads of proper steel, bronze fittings, and enough tools to outfit a real forge.
 That little setup your man Korven's been working with—" He shook his head dismissively.
 "Good for horseshoes and nails, maybe.
 But if you're planning to take on fortified cities, you'll need weapons that can punch through stone walls."

-Gond felt the weight of expectation settling on his shoulders again, but this time it was different.
+Gond's shoulders straightened as if an invisible yoke had been placed across them, the muscles between his shoulder blades tightening with the sudden awareness of what was being offered—and what it would demand of him.
 These weren't desperate refugees seeking miracles—these were professionals, soldiers and leaders who'd made calculated decisions to join his cause.

 "How many more are coming?" he asked Maera.